kvn-dtrx/ds-classification-project_pima-indians-diabetes/readme.md

 ## Synopsis

-This repository presents an analysis of a dataset concerning diabetes among the [Pima](https://en.wikipedia.org/wiki/Akimel_O%27odham) people based near Phoenix, Arizona.
-The dataset is retrieved from the [*neue fische*](https://www.neuefische.de) database.
+This repository presents an analysis of a data set concerning diabetes among the [Pima](https://en.wikipedia.org/wiki/Akimel_O%27odham) people based near Phoenix, Arizona.
+The data set is retrieved from the [*neue fische*](https://www.neuefische.de) database.
 It is very similar to <https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database> but contains contaminations deliberatively injected by the instructors for exercise purposes.

 For more details about the assignment, please refer to [this file](./archive/assignment.ipynb).